-The Board of Supervisors efforts were codified in the 2008 establishment of, and subsequent near-annual revision of Chapter 9.31 in title 9 of the Mendocino County Code.
-9.31 was added to the Code by Ordinance 4197.
-It implemented the Board's successful initiative, Measure B, which repealed Measure G and reduced the individual garden limit from 25 to those set by California's default guidelines: six plants.
-It also set the maximum garden size for any one property at 25 and established zoning requirements for the first time, dramatically limiting existing forms and locations for cannabis market activities.
+The Board of Supervisors efforts at cannabis regulation were codified in the 2008 establishment of, and subsequent near-annual revision of Chapter 9.31 in title 9 of the Mendocino County Code.
+Chapter 9.31 was added to the Code by Ordinance 4197.
+Chapter 9.31 may be seen as an effort at supporting small scale cultivators but was primarily intended as push back against the successive waves of green rush unleased by the passage of Measure G and SB 420.
+Chapter 9.31 set the maximum garden size for any one property at 25 plants regardless of the number of qualified patients residing thereon and established setback requirements from sensitive receptors, including youth oriented facilities, schools, parks, any school bus stop or a church as defined.
+Thus, for the first time, the Board of Supervisors sought to dramatically limit existing forms and locations for cannabis market activities.